samurosales/terraform-script1/README.md

 prv_cidrs = ["172.10.0.0/24","172.10.1.0/24","172.10.2.0/24"]
 pub_cidrs = ["172.10.3.0/24","172.10.4.0/24","172.10.5.0/24"]
 ```
-enter the followoing commands to recreate the vpc
+enter the followoing commands to recreate the vpc -->

+run this commands to create the infrastructure
 ```bash
 terraform init